What Does the Enron Lawsuit Teach Us About Suing for Fraud

 - The Better Business Bureau (BBB) for general anti-progressive business practices

-- The Occupational Health and Safety Association (OSHA) for business practices that predispose workers, customers, and shareholders to risks.
+- The Occupational Health and Safety Association (OSHA) for business practices predispose workers, customers, and shareholders to risks.

 - The Equal Employment Opportunity Commission (EEOC) for any form of workplace harassment or discrimination